-- Powerful search function for features like water sources, campsites, and resupply locations (unfortunately, does not work for locating fellow hikers)
+- Powerful search function for features like water sources, campsites, and resupply locations (unfortunately, this does not work for locating fellow hikers)

 - Calculates which printed map pages contain your location (if you are hiking the PCT and have no idea how to read a map)

 - Matches the data and calculations of the iPhone edition exactly (I thought we just said that Android was better – weren’t you listening, Halfmile?)

 THE PRICE | It’s FREE!
 And what’s better?
 There are no ads.
 However, the free price tag also means that you aren’t allowed to bitch when the app doesn’t work the way you expect it to (you spoiled brat).

 THE SIMULATION MODE | Although the Halfmile app does not require a cell signal to work, it does require a GPS signal.
 However, if you are saving battery by not using your GPS (or the bastard just isn’t working), and you know (approximately) where you are on the trail, you can simulate your position to see what’s ahead of (or behind) you (monsters are behind you).
 Your position can be simulated with a mile number or by searching for a landmark/waypoint.

 THE STATS | The app will calculate the distance, including elevation gain and loss, between you and any one of Halfmile’s waypoints (useful for calculating (guessing) whether you can complete a section before dark or (more importantly) make it to town before the shops close).